Regulations for the Degree of Bachelor of Teaching with Honours (BTchg(Hons))1

 - The normal minimum period of enrolment for completion of the Degree is one year.
 The requirements of the Degree must be completed within four consecutive years of first enrolling for the Degree.

-- Candidates must enrol in the Faculty of Education and follow an approved programme of study.
+- Candidates must enrol in the Division of Education and follow an approved programme of study.

 - Candidates must gain 120 points at 500 level or above.